pjedge/longshot/README.md

     -o, --out <VCF>                            output VCF file with called variants.
     -r, --region <string>                      Region in format <chrom> or <chrom:start-stop> in which to call variants (1-based, inclusive).
+    -v, --potential_variants <VCF>             Genotype and phase the variants in this VCF instead of using pileup method to find variants.
+NOTES: use with caution because excessive false potential variants can lead to inaccurate results!
+Also, every variant is used and only the allele fields are considered!
+Genotypes, filters, qualities etc are ignored!
+Indel variants will be genotyped but not phased.
+Triallelic variants and structural variants are currently not supported.
     -p, --hap_bam_prefix <BAM>                 Write haplotype-separated reads to 3 bam files using this prefix:
                                                <prefix>.hap1.bam, <prefix>.hap2.bam, <prefix>.unassigned.bam
     -c, --min_cov <int>                        Minimum coverage (of reads passing filters) to consider position as a